-Police: Man shot in elbow in York City
+Police: Man shot in elbow in York City's west end

 An 18-year-old man escaped life-threatening injuries late Sunday night when he was shot while on West Princess Street, according to police.